South Benfleet

-South Benfleet is a town and former civil parish, now in the unparished area of Benfleet, in the Castle Point district of Essex, England, 30 miles east of London.
+South Benfleet is a town in the Castle Point district of Essex, England, 30 miles east of London.
 It is adjacent to the village of North Benfleet.
-The Benfleet SS7 post town includes South Benfleet, Thundersley, New Thundersley and Hadleigh.
+The Benfleet (SS7) post town includes South Benfleet, Thundersley, New Thundersley and Hadleigh.
 The Battle of Benfleet took place here between the Vikings and Saxons in 894.
-In 1951 the parish had a population of 8191.

 The community is directly north of Canvey Island and is served by Benfleet railway station.
 It hosts South Benfleet Primary School, which was used temporarily to house local residents during the widespread flooding of 1953.

 At the junction of Saint Mary's Church and The Anchor pub is the site of the UK's first "overrunable" mini roundabout.

 History

 In Roman times the reclaimed area which is now Canvey Island was joined to the mainland by a road providing access from Benfleet at low tides to Camulodunum (Colchester) and Londinium (London).
 The A130 road from Sadlers Farm roundabout to Canvey Island follows the route of the original Roman road.
 Its construction in 1971 brought to light a number of artifacts dating back to the early settlements in the area.

 The name of the town originates from the time of the Saxon settlers in the 5th century, when the area was largely marshland.
 They named the area Beamfleote, meaning "tree stream", being the area where the creeks from the River Thames adjoined the wooded area to the north.
 The current spelling was adopted at the time the railway service was brought to the area and a railway station built for the town.
 Throughout the intervening period various documented versions of the names has been 'Benfleota', 'Beamflet', 'Bemflet', 'Bienflet' and 'Bemfleet'.
 The last was used on John Norden's maps in the 17th century.

 In Saxon times the village became known as South Benfleet when a new settlement, which became known as Little Benfleet, developed to the north of the original settlement.
 The new settlement did not last, and its site, which has since become known as North Benfleet, is now largely rural.

 The railway was brought to the town in 1855.
 The new Benfleet railway station connected the town with Southend-on-Sea to the east and London Fenchurch Street station.

 In July 2002, Castle Point District Council named a 6-mile cycle way, from near Benfleet railway station to near Leigh-on-Sea railway station, the "de Neumann Way" after Captain Peter de Neumann, GM.